jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

   }
   return parsed;
 }
 ```

-Later as a more graphical interface is developed we also could have a concept of a cursor that we can move across the piles with the arrow keys.
+Note that we could reuse the `parsed_input` structure also if we control Solitaire with arrow keys or in a graphical version Later as a more graphical interface is developed we also could have a concept of a cursor that we can move across the piles with the arrow keys.

 #### Getting reproducible games with srand()